Cybrid-app/cybrid-sdk-web/library/README.md

 ```
 ## Quick Start

+### Cross-Origin Resource Sharing (CORS)
+The following URL's will have to be whitelisted to properly view the components:

+Crypto currency icon assets: [https://images.cybrid.xyz/](https://images.cybrid.xyz/color/)

 ### HTML

 To use the ui library via html, simply load it into your index.html as a script.
 All included ui components will be accessible via their html selector.
 In the example below we are using the `<cybrid-price-list>`